LexiphanicStroon/tesseract_ocr/README.md

 This project demonstrates a minimal OCR pipeline using Tesseract OCR to process images or PDFs and extract text.

+## Example Outputs

+This repository includes example outputs for demonstration purposes:

+- Extracted text: `data/output/output.txt`
+- Converted images: `data/output/images/`

+You can view these outputs without setting up the environment to get an idea of the results achieved using a lightly modified version of OCR.

 ## Setup

 1. Clone the repository: